-9. WHY BOARD ACTION IS NECESSARY ☐ Amount of contract initial value or contract amendment exceeds \$250,000 (Policy No. 6220) ☐ Amount of grant exceeds \$250,000 in a single fiscal year (Policy No. 6114) Adopting, amending, or repealing a Board policy Formally accepting the completion of a public works project and closing out the contract Legal requirement for the School Board to take action on this matter Board Policy No, [TITLE], provides the Board shall approve this item ☑ Other: The Board Approved Student Assignment Transition Plan requires Board approval to any changes to changes to boundaries, option school GeoZones, feeder patterns or assignment rules.
+9. WHY BOARD ACTION IS NECESSARY

+☐ Amount of contract initial value or contract amendment exceeds \$250,000 (Policy No. 6220) ☐ Amount of grant exceeds \$250,000 in a single fiscal year (Policy No. 6114) Adopting, amending, or repealing a Board policy Formally accepting the completion of a public works project and closing out the contract Legal requirement for the School Board to take action on this matter ☐ Board Policy No,, provides the Board shall approve this item ☑ Other: The Board Approved Student Assignment Transition Plan requires Board approval to any changes to boundaries, geographic zones, feeder patterns or assignment rules.